TheCuteOwl/Trap-Stealer/README.md

 ❌ - Discord Disabler: This one is straight-forward

-🌕 - Password Stealer: Steals passwords saved on popular browsers
+🌕 - Password Stealer: Steals passwords saved on popular browsers (Chrome, Opera/GX, Edge, Safari, Internet Explorer, Brave)

 📝 - Autofill Stealer: Steal autofill of all browsers